>

 What is the best purple shampoo to use?

-Matrix pros love Total Results So Silver Purple Shampoo to reverse blonde woes.
-It not only works to neutralize yellow tones, it also keeps hair conditioned and vibrant, protects against fading, and moisturizes hair strands.
+Matrix pros love So Silver Purple Shampoo to reverse blonde woes.
+It works to neutralize yellow tones, in addition to keeping hair conditioned and vibrant.
+It also protects against fading and moisturizes hair strands.

 4 Reasons Your Hair Could Be Turning Yellow